About Garfield County Emergency Management

 It is the responsibility of Emergency Management to protect and educate our citizens.
 This is a task that we take very seriously.
 It is our job to prepare for, respond to, mitigate, and recover from any disaster or incident that may occur within our jurisdiction.
 Whether it occurs from a natural disaster, a terrorist act, or from any incident, we are here to help restore the quality of life as close as it was before the occurrence.

 All emergency services personnel are trained on the concepts of the National Incident Management System, otherwise known as NIMS.
 We value our ability to respond together and work as one unit no matter how many departments are utilized on the incident.

 Garfield County Emergency Management, under the leadership of Certified Director Mike Honigsberg, has established a spotter network consisting of “all” emergency services within Garfield County.
 Our operations center is located at 216 West Oxford in Enid, Oklahoma.
 All Storm Spotter personnel are trained though the National Weather Service Spotter training program and enhanced training by the Director.
 The Director has been trained by the NWS and the University of Oklahoma.
 National Weather Service refresher classes are held each year and all spotters are required to attend.
-We began a spotter certification program 7 years ago and we now have 125 county certified spotters.

 We are proud to serve our county and our surrounding counties.
 You won’t see us very often, but know that when severe weather or any type of incident occurs, we will do what’s necessary to help and protect you so you can protect your family.